aws/aws-iot-device-sdk-java-v2/README.md

 ## FIPS Compliance

 This SDK supports [FIPS compliance](https://aws.amazon.com/compliance/fips/) on *some platforms*.
 If you're on a FIPS-compliant platform, FIPS will be enabled by default.
-See the [Platform-Specific JARs section](https://github.com/awslabs/aws-crt-java?tab=readme-ov-file#platform-specific-jars) in the CRT project for the current list of FIPS-compliant platforms.
+See the [FIPS Compliance section](https://github.com/awslabs/aws-crt-java?tab=readme-ov-file#fips-compliance) in the CRT project for the current list of FIPS-compliant platforms.

 To interact with AWS IoT in a FIPS-compliant manner, you must use a [FIPS compliant endpoint](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-fips.html#iot-connect-fips-data).